-Homemade Candied Pecans are a quick, easy and delcious recipe.
+Homemade Candied Pecans are a quick, easy and delicious recipe.

-These oven baked brown sugar spiced pecans are perfect on salads or sweet pototates too!
-Just a few ingredients come together to make these perfectly sweet and crunchy candied nuts.
+These oven baked brown sugar spiced pecans are perfect on salads or sweet potatoes too!
+Just a few simple ingredients you probably already have on hand come together to make these perfectly sweet and crunchy candied nuts.

 Homemade Candied Pecans are a real treat, easy to make, and are perfect as a holiday appetizer, snack on the go, or on top of salads, oatmeal, or yogurt.